pagkly/Zed/Investopedia3/Hyperledger Iroha.md

 Hyperledger Iroha
 ## DEFINITION of Hyperledger Iroha

-Hyperledger Iroha is the [blockchain](https://www.investopedia.com/terms/b/blockchain.asp) platform designed to be simple and easily integrable in various business uses that require [distributed ledger technology](https://www.investopedia.com/terms/d/distributed-ledger-technology-dlt.asp).
-It supports the easy creation, transactions, and management of complex digital assets, [smart contracts](https://www.investopedia.com/terms/s/smart-contracts.asp), identities, and data content on its blockchain network.
+Hyperledger Iroha is the [[blockchain]](https://www.investopedia.com/terms/b/blockchain.asp) platform designed to be simple and easily integrable in various business uses that require [[distributed ledger technology]](https://www.investopedia.com/terms/d/distributed-ledger-technology-dlt.asp).
+It supports the easy creation, transactions, and management of complex digital assets, [[smart contracts]](https://www.investopedia.com/terms/s/smart-contracts.asp), identities, and data content on its blockchain network.

 ## BREAKING DOWN Hyperledger Iroha

-Using Iroha, a business can create and manage simple digital assets like any standard [cryptocurrenc](https://www.investopedia.com/terms/c/cryptocurrency.asp)y, or complex ones like indivisible rights, certificate authenticity, and patents.
+Using Iroha, a business can create and manage simple digital assets like any standard [[cryptocurrenc]](https://www.investopedia.com/terms/c/cryptocurrency.asp)y, or complex ones like indivisible rights, certificate authenticity, and patents.

 Typical examples for Iroha use include the following: It allows building certifying identities, which enables granting as well as verification of various certificates issued to individuals by educational and healthcare institutes.
 A candidate university degree can be stored on the blockchain, and any qualifying hiring agency or employer can be given verification rights to authenticate the candidate's information during the hiring process.